simolus3/drift/moor_ffi/README.md

 # moor_ffi

-Moor backend that uses the new `dart:ffi` apis.
+Moor backend that uses `dart:ffi`.
 Note that, while we have integration tests on this package, it depends on the `dart:ffi` apis, which are in "preview" status at the moment.
 Thus, this library is not suited for production use.

 If you want to use moor on Android or iOS, see the [getting started guide](https://moor.simonbinder.eu/docs/getting-started/) which recommends to use the [moor_flutter](https://pub.dev/packages/moor_flutter) package.
-At the moment, this library is targeted for advanced moor users who want to try out the `ffi` backend.
+At the moment, this library is targeted at advanced moor users who want to try out the `ffi` backend.

 ## Supported platforms
-At the moment, this plugin supports Android natively.
+At the moment, this plugin only supports Android without further work.
 However, it's also going to run on all platforms that expose `sqlite3` as a shared native library (macOS and virtually all Linux distros, I'm not sure about Windows).
 Native iOS and macOS support is planned.
+As Flutter desktop doesn't support plugins on Windows and Linux yet, we can't bundle the sqlite library on those platforms.

 ## Migrating from moor_flutter
-Add both `moor` and `moor_ffi` to your pubspec.
+Add both `moor` and `moor_ffi` to your pubspec, the `moor_flutter` dependency can be dropped.

 ```yaml
 dependencies: